danog/MadelineProtoDocs/docs/docs/UPDATES.md

 The **new** `startAndLoop` method automatically initializes MadelineProto, **enables async**, logs in the user/bot, initializes error reporting, catches and reports all errors surfacing from the event loop to the peers returned by the `getReportPeers` method.

-All events are handled conrrently thanks to async, [here's a full explanation](ASYNC.html).
+All events are handled concurrently thanks to async, [here's a full explanation](ASYNC.html).

 When an [Update](https://docs.madelineproto.xyz/API_docs/types/Update.html) is received, the corresponding `onUpdateType` event handler method is called.